material-motion/material-motion/starmap/specifications/streams/MotionObservable-core-animation.md

 [Learn more about Core Animation](http://devstreaming.apple.com/videos/wwdc/2014/419xxli6f60a6bs/419/419_advanced_graphics_and_animation_performance.pdf).

-### Why we don't emit the animation object on the next channel
+### Why don't we emit the animation object on the next channel?

 So that we may maximize interoperability with existing operators and interactions.